Anthony4m/UltraSQL/README.md

 - **Edward Sciore** for *Database Design and Implementation*, which inspired this project.
 - The open-source Go community for guidance and tools.
 ```

-Feel free to modify this to better suit your repository’s specific details and goals.
-Let me know if you'd like further adjustments!